-- A stipend of $8000.
-This is intended to cover return travel to Canberra for one person, living expenses and accommodation in Canberra for four weeks or equivalent, as well as project expenses for presentations at the 2023 National Folk Festival and at the National Library.
+- a stipend of $8000.
+This is intended to cover return travel to Canberra for one person, living expenses and accommodation in Canberra for four weeks or equivalent, as well as project expenses for presentations at the 2024 National Folk Festival and at the National Library.
 The honorarium will be paid in two instalments, one at the commencement of the project and one mid-project.

-- Copies of source materials (within reasonable limits and according to access conditions)
+- digital copies of source materials (within set limits and according to access conditions).

-- A guaranteed performance at the National Folk Festival in Canberra (April 2023).
-This performance must highlight the work undertaken during the Fellowship
+- a guaranteed performance at the National Folk Festival in Canberra (April 2024).
+This performance must highlight the work undertaken during the Fellowship.

-- A public presentation at the National Library that reflects on the goals, sources and achievements of the project (November 2023).
+- a public presentation at the National Library that reflects on the goals, sources and achievements of the project (October/November 2024).

 Please note: Fellowships are awarded to an individual.
 Funding will be paid directly to the individual for the purposes of supporting their Fellowship.
 Any other arrangements between the individual and their employer are the individual’s responsibility.
 As Fellowship support may have tax implications, it is recommended Fellows seek professional financial advice.

-The National Folk Fellowship is open to established and emerging folk practitioners: musicians, singers, dancers, poets, performance artists and collector/performers.
+The National Folk Fellowship is open to established and emerging folk practitioners, including musicians, singers, dancers, poets, performance artists and collector/performers.

 You must be able to demonstrate:

 - a level of artistry required for a featured performance at the National Folk Festival.

 - an effective project concept and plan that uses original source materials in developing the performance.